SoC Optimization

 This is why one should apply caution when reading specs.
 A whole lot of caution.

-Because there’s lots of people who have only just learned how to read SoCs and are busy misleading themselves and others on social media.
+Because there are lots of people who have only just learned how to read SoCs and are busy misleading themselves and others on social media.

 So that is what optimization means.
 If you have been hearing about optimization or maybe you’ve not.
 I dunno.
 At least now you know what it means and how it affects SoCs.